Wiz1101/My_IoT_Project/README.md

 Figure 3: Configuring enviroment in Arduino IDE for ESP8266

 You are now ready to run your code on the development board.
-In order to uppload the code you need to open the Pymakr plugin that you find at the bottom and go into its setting and choose global settings.
+In order to uppload the code you need to open the Arduino IDE.
 Enter the device com port into the Device address (list) field (which can be found in the device manager) and remove the check box selection from Safe-boot before upload.
 Go back and press Connect device in Pymakr and choose your COM port to connect to your board.
 Now you just need to press Upload project to device in order to run your code on the board.

 # Putting everything together
 The setup of the device and the wiring is shown in a circuit diagram in Figure 3.